intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Advanced-Quantizations/GGUF-IQ2/README.md

 ## Example: Predict Tokens using `generate()` API

-In the example [generate.py](./generate.py), we show a basic use case for a 2 bit model to predict the next N tokens using `generate()` API, with BigDL-LLM 2 bit optimizations.
+In the example [generate.py](./generate.py), we show a basic use case for a GGUF-IQ2 model to predict the next N tokens using `generate()` API, with BigDL-LLM optimizations.

 ### 1. Install